XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.ja.md

 <!-- TODO: translate amendment description -->

 Removes the `tfTrustLine` setting on [non-fungible tokens](non-fungible-tokens.html), to protect against a denial of service attack on issuers using this flag.
-With this amendment enabled, an [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; therefore, `NFToken` objects cannot be minted with the flag.
+With this amendment enabled, a [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; therefore, `NFToken` objects cannot be minted with the flag.

 Without this amendment, an attacker could create new, meaningless fungible tokens and sell an NFT back and forth for those tokens, creating numerous useless trust lines tied to the issuer and increasing the issuer's reserve requirement.